 Ah, the joys of dog ownership.
-A loving, furry face to greet you at the door every day, more cuddles than you can handle, and always an excuse to go for a walk on a nice (or not-so-nice) day.
 There are also the chewed possessions, the dug-up petunias, pee and poop all over, and the fact that they will eat just about anything they find lying around.
 You can train your dog out of these behaviors, but I find that last one to be pretty tough, especially when Puppy is roaming free about the yard and away from direct supervision.
 Besides being nasty, eating dead animals is bad news because of the possibility of picking up worms.
 There are five worms that dogs often get: whipworm, tapeworm, roundworm, hookworm, and heartworm.
 All of them are bad for your dog’s health, heartworm being especially dangerous, so it’s important to watch for symptoms, and then get those nasty things out of Poochie’s insides.

 Symptoms of Worms in Your Dog

 - cough or trouble breathing (specific to heartworm)

 Whipworm: Difficult to diagnose, these are very small, have a thread-like appearance, are thicker at one end, and are not visible in stool.
 Whipworms feed off of blood and can cause anemia and dehydration.